pavelkomiagin/Front-end-Developer-Interview-Questions/README.md

 **What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?**

+1. *What Is A CSS Reset?*.
+A CSS Reset (or “Reset CSS”) is a short, often compressed (minified) set of CSS rules that resets the styling of all HTML elements to a consistent baseline.
+In a word,reset.css is used to normalize browser's default styles.
+Why USE A CSS Reset?
+Browser have different "built-in" styles which they apply to different html-elements.
+These styledefinitions may vary accross different browsers.
+Which CSS Reset Should I Use?

+1. *Normalize.css* is a customisable CSS file that makes browsers render all elements more consistently and in line with modern standards.
+If you’re working with HTML5, use the HTML5 Doctor Reset CSS If you’re doing some quick prototyping and testing, or building a non-HTML5 page, use Eric Meyer’s Reset CSS.
+If you want a CSS Reset that acts more as a framework, un-resetting styles after the CSS Reset, use the Tripoli CSS Reset or the Vanilla CSS Un-Reset
+If you want a full-featured CSS Framework, try using and abusing all the modules of the YUI 3 CSS Library Generally speaking, don’t use the Universal Selector ‘*’ CSS Reset

 **Describe Floats and how they work.**

+A float element in page like a boat in water.

 **Describe z-index and how stacking context is formed.**